The Occupational Health and Safety Administration (OSHA) is in place to keep workers safe from all potential hazards within the workplace.

 Under the new administration, more companies with violations will be able to apply for the contracts, and they will not have to adhere to previous restrictions.

 OSHA may shift its work from enforcing rules and regulations to compliance strategy.

 By helping in the creation of cooperative programs for employers.

 The responsibility of worker safety is already on the employer, but with these new regulations, it forces the employers to be more diligent with worker safety and make sure that everyone is safe, regardless if there are fewer rules and regulations in places.

-Tthere has been no set date for the potential changes but most recently the Fair Pay and Work Safe rule has already been nullified.
+While there has been no set date for the potential changes.
+Soon you’ll start to see a few of them come into play.
+Most recently the Fair Pay and Work Safe rule has already been nullified.

 Looking for more ways to make your workplace safe?